MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Experiments

-\textbf{Implementation Details} The proposed method is evaluated using pretrained CLIP vision-language models.
-For ViT-B/32, ViT-B/16, and ViT-L/14, we used the original weight from OpenAI \cite{Radford2021LearningTV}, and for ViT-H/14, we used the weights \texttt{"laion2b\_s32b\_b79k"} from the OpenCLIP library \cite{cherti2023reproducible, schuhmann2022laionb}.
-For the MaskInversion process, we use AdamW optimizer\cite{kingma2014adam} with $10$ gradient descent iterations.
-For the loss \eqref{eq:full_loss}, we set $\alpha$ to $5$ for RefCOCO and RefCOCO+, and to $0$ for all other datasets.
+The proposed method is evaluated using pretrained CLIP vision-language models.
+For ViT-B/32, ViT-B/16, and ViT-L/14, we used the original weights from OpenAI \citep{Radford2021LearningTV}, and for ViT-H/14, we used the weights \texttt{"laion2b\_s32b\_b79k"} from the OpenCLIP library \citep{cherti2023reproducible, schuhmann2022laionb}.
+For the MaskInversion optimization, we use the AdamW optimizer\citep{kingma2014adam} with $10$ gradient descent iterations.
+We set the regularization parameter $\alpha$ to $5$ for RefCOCO and RefCOCO+, and to $0$ for all other datasets.